awsdocs/aws-php-developers-guide/doc_source/ses-template.rst

 Send an Email with a Template
 =============================

-Use a template to send an email to recipeints.
+Use a template to send an email to recipients.

 **Imports**